AlexJBanks/seminar_extraction/ontologyEvaluation.md

 ```

 ### 2. Defining Departments
-The easiest way to do this was to hard code in some set values I was looking for.
+The easiest way to do this was to hard code in some subjects I was looking for.
-Looking at the university website, I copied over a list of departments and reduced them down to single words.
+Looking at the university website, I copied over a list of departments and colleges, reducing them down to single words.
 I put this all into a dictionary, where each entry pointed to either a broader department or an empty string
 (symbolising you had reached the end of the chain)

-Once a department was found for the email you could recursively call that data structure until you get an empty string
+Once a subject was found for the email you could recursively call that data structure until you get an empty string
 e.g.

 `Astronomy -> Physics -> EPS`